ChibiOS/ChibiOS/demos/ARM7-AT91SAM7X-LWIP-GCC/readme.txt

 The demo was built using the YAGARTO toolchain but any toolchain based on GCC and GNU userspace programs will work.
-The demo requires the patcher lwIP 1.3.1 stack, see: ./ext/readme.txt
+The demo requires the lwIP 1.3.1 stack, included in ./ext

 ** Notes **